a-synchronous/rubico.land/articles/transducers-crash-course-rubico-v1.md

 ) // [1, 9, 25, 36, 49, ...]
 ```

-Transducers are useful for creating memory efficient data transformations, and are easy to use with rubico.
+Transducers are useful for creating memory efficient data transformations, and are easy to use with Rubico.
 You can get started with transducers at the [docs](/docs/map).

 Further reading:
  * https://tgvashworth.com/2014/08/31/csp-and-transducers.html